Lisht: Overview

 The ancient Egyptian site of el-Lisht can be found on the west bank of the Nile River, around 65 km south of the city of Cairo.
-It is a Twelfth Dynasty necropolis, close to the city of Itj-Tawy from which the modern village assumably (given the proposed older form Al-Isht) takes name.
+It is a Twelfth Dynasty necropolis, close to the city of Itj-Tawy from which the modern village presumably (given the proposed older form Al-Isht) takes name.

 The Eleventh Dynasty’s capital was located at the city of Thebes.
 The first king of the Twelfth Dynasty, Amenemhet I, moved the capital from Thebes to a city near el-Lisht called Itj-tawy, because it was close to the mouth of the Fayyum, and well situated to control the 'Two Lands' of Upper and Lower Egypt.
 Another motive suggested is land reclamation and desire to increase the agricultural output for the region.
 The ruins of Itj-Tawy have never been conclusively identified, and the only locational evidence discovered consists of pieces of pottery in the area it is believed to be in.
 However, Twelfth Dynasty rulers built pyramids at el-Lisht which are known to researchers.

 El-Lisht is the necropolis of the first two rulers of Dynasty XII, Amenemhet I and his son and successor Senusret I. These pyramids would have been visible to those traveling to Itj-Tawy from the south.
 The more famous of the two monumental complexes, that of Amenemhat I, featured an offering hall with a granite altar, carved with depictions of representatives of the nomes (provinces) bringing offerings to the pharaoh.
 However, the pyramid itself is in a ruined state, rising approximately 20 m above ground level.

 El-Lisht is notable for its commissioners' 'cannibalization' of earlier monuments, which is thought to symbolize the restoration of Egypt to its Old Kingdom glory.
-The change of relief carving styles in the Twelfth Dynasty is also apparent in the two pyramids at this site.
+The change in relief carving styles in the Twelfth Dynasty is also apparent in the two pyramids at this site.

 Excavations

 El-Lisht was first excavated in 1882 by the French Egyptologist Gaston Maspero.
-Maspero was from Paris but had an interest for the history of Egypt so went on to study under Auguste Mariette.
+Maspero was from Paris but had an interest in the history of Egypt so went on to study under Auguste Mariette.
 When Mariette died Maspero took on the archeological mission.
 His interest in ancient Egypt originally took him there to excavate for the French government but later he went on to found the French Institute for Oriental Archaeology.
 This group further excavated the site from 1884 until 1885.
 From 1906 to 1934 the Egyptian Expedition of the Metropolitan Museum of Art, New York, continued to work on el-Lisht.
 In this time period Egyptologists were able to excavate for fourteen seasons.
 The Metropolitan Museum of Art returned to el-Lisht between 1984 and 1991.